jefftbyrd/jefftbyrd.com/outstatic/content/projects/so-broken-up-about-you-dying.md

 > \
 > So Broken Up About You Dying is the third full-length from expat duo Budokan Boys.
 Currently ensconced in Europe, Byrd and Lee follow up their previous albums (Dad Is Bad and That’s How You Become A Clown) with their vinyl (and CD) debut, courtesy of NYC’s Ever/Never Records.
 On ...Dying, Budokan Boys hold your hand and hit your funnybone with a hammer while you prepare to face the uncertain future.
 Come come, the Magic Mountain awaits...

-### credits

 released October 2, 2020\
 \
-So Broken Up About You Dying was recorded in 2019 in Vienna, Austria.\
+*So Broken Up About You Dying* was recorded in 2019 in Vienna, Austria.\
 \
 Lovingly dedicated to Bob Byrd and Patrick Lee, who did not live to hear the album but who nevertheless helped shape it.\
 \